philipturner/amx-benchmarks/README.md

 - xcholesky, xpotrf, xtrsm
 - appleblas_xgeadd added to the new LAPACK library

-Testing increments of 128 between 256 and 1536, reporting fastest speed / optimal matrix size.
+Testing 10 different configurations - increments of 128 between 256 and 1408, reporting fastest speed / optimal matrix size.
 Speed reported in GFLOPS/k for real, GFLOPS/0.25k for complex.
 Eigendecompositions will use \_2stage with the new BLAS, unless the divide-and-conquer algorithm shows a performance delta.
 OpenBLAS is accessed through NumPy.
 That may put OpenBLAS at a slight disadvantage; Accelerate is accessed through lower-overhead Swift bindings.

 | Operation | M1 Max, OpenBLAS | M1 Max, Old BLAS | M1 Max, New BLAS | A15, Old BLAS | A15, New BLAS |
 | --------- | ---------------- | ---------------- | ---------------- | ------------- | ------------- |